Unknown025/ModulusConverter/README.md

 `--models` Location of the directory where `.java` models are located.
 **Specifying this option will download and create a _new_ Flan's Mod project.**

+`--disableColors` Disables terminal colors.

+`--convertNamespace` Converts namespaces to underscore lowercase IDs (helpful if updating from 1.7.10).

 `--help` Help command.

 `*` = required.